-Well, as long as you have a broadband internet connection capable of over 2Mbps speeds you could always invest in a dedicated media streaming box.
-And they won't even cost you the earth.
+Thankfully, as long as you have a broadband internet connection capable of over 2Mbps speeds, there are plenty of options out there in the media streaming box market to add smart capabilities to an existing TV.
+And they needn't cost the Earth.

 For less than £100 - sometimes considerably so - you can buy a small device that gives you all of the content you could ever want and then some.
-You can effectively turn your dumb TV into a smart one.
 And these are the contenders you should consider.

 Apple TV (3rd generation)